 Endowed Teaching Chair

 The late Lucas E. and Janet G. Pfeiffenberger established the Russell H. and Fromilda Y. Wilson Endowed Teaching Chair Fund in 2005 with the creation of an endowment fund with the ACC Foundation.
-Their immense generosity provides a $5,000 annual award to a faculty member who has been selected by the Endowed Teaching Chair Selection Committee.
+Their generous gift now provides a $5,000 annual award to a faculty member who has been selected by the Endowed Teaching Chair Selection Committee.

 The Endowed Teaching Chair program recognizes and promotes academic excellence at ACC.
 The program honors noteworthy faculty members and provides resources for improving instruction, academic programs, and professional development.